assaf2301/texel_exercise/README.md

 ## Python tests
 The code can run only on python3
-1. Enter the 'webserver_validator' dir.
+1. Enter to 'webserver_validator' dir.
 2. Edit the settings.py file and enter the webserver IP.
 3. Run the following command from your cli python main.py